A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Andrew Jackson had spent 1815 chasing Indians around Florida?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the American Heroes thread.
-Alternate Historian and 1 other(s) like this article.

 In 1794,on this day the seventh President of the United States Louis St Ann (real name López de Santa Anna) was born in Xalapa, New Spain.